COP26 Glasgow generated significant commitments, but how can these pledges be translated into measurable action?

 Let’s say, you are an agricultural commodities producer, trader, consumer goods brand or retailer.
 You want to demonstrate your supply chains are free from deforestation, fires, and social conflict, and prove you contribute to a forest and climate positive future.

-Our team at Satelligence works closely together with coalitions of corporation to turn their net-zero and no deforestation commitments from pledges into action.
+Our team at Satelligence works closely together with coalitions of corporations to turn their net-zero and no deforestation commitments from pledges into action.
 Corporations open up to be held accountable, they raise environmental awareness among their suppliers, provide them training and support, and instate time-bound implementation plans.
-Furthermore, buyers regularly issue ‘stop work orders’ to halt supplier deforestation, they have put grievance and complaint procedures in place, do alert local government and civil society about risk events beyond their jurisdiction, and exercise their buying power to establish performance-based sourcing contracts.
+Furthermore, buyers regularly issue ‘stop work orders’ to halt supplier deforestation, they put grievance and complaint procedures in place, alert local government and civil society about risk events beyond their jurisdiction, and exercise their buying power to establish performance-based sourcing contracts.
 Concrete actions like these build trust and make progress measurable.

+Initiatives to improve coordinated action on deforestation are advancing.
 With WRI and WUR we launched the RADD coalition to detect deforestation faster and empower a collective response.
 And with Proforest, Earthworm and Aidenvironment/Earthqualiser we support the Consumer Goods Forum (CGF) Forest Positive Coalition of Action to implement a collective response framework.
 The Action for Sustainable Derivatives (ASD) convened a big coalition of derivatives companies and built momentum for action by establishing collective engagement mechanisms.
 The Rimba Collective raises the bar enabling corporations to not just tackle deforestation, but also protect and restore forest.

 Credible measurement means integrating data from space and from the ground, fusing artificial and human intelligence.